 Honey also has a lower glycaemic index than sugar, potentially making it a healthier choice for diabetics.

 Five tips for cooking with honey

 - Honey has a greater sweetening power than sugar.
 This means fewer calories when cooking with honey.

-- Because of this fructose browning effect, if you cook with honey in a traditional oven (substituting for sugar), you should cook at a temperature 5 degrees Celsius less than what the recipe recommends.
+- The natural fructose in honey increases the browning effect.
+If you substitute sugar with honey in a traditional oven, cook at a temperature 5°C less than the recipe recommends.

-- Food baked with honey (rather than sugar) tends to be lighter and more moist as honey is hygroscopic, that is it absorbs moisture.
-It also stays fresher longer.
+- Food baked with honey tends to be lighter and more moist.
+Honey is hygroscopic, meaning it absorbs moisture, so honey baked goods stay fresher longer.

 - When cooking with honey you may well find that the recipe lists a certain amount of honey in ml, however honey is sold by weight.
 So before you go to the supermarket to buy honey for the recipe you may want to look at the table at the bottom of this blog which provides the conversion of liquid measurements of honey to weight and vice versa.

 Substituting Honey for Sugar in Recipes

 You can substitute honey for sugar in most recipes.
 There are a few guidelines that you need to be aware of:-

 - You only need half to three-quarters the sugar weight in honey.
 If the recipe calls for 200gm of sugar, you should only use 100 – 150gm of honey.
 Alternatively, if a recipe has liquid in it (e.g. 1 cup of milk) you can replace sugar with the same weight of honey and reduce the liquid quantity by one-quarter (i.e. one cup of milk becomes 3/4 cup milk).
 Honey is a liquid, too!